 - Individuals under 18 years of age must obtain signed consent from their parent or guardian prior to vaccination

-- Consent can be given when making an appointment on My Turn, or you may print, sign and bring this consent form with you
+- Consent can be given when making an appointment on My Turn, or you may print, sign and bring this consent form with you.
+(English, Spanish, Tagalog)

-- Those scheduling their second dose of the COVID-19 vaccine must bring the original vaccination record card given to them with their first dose showing they were vaccinated by the Long Beach Department of Health and Human Services.
+- Those scheduling their second, third or booster dose of the COVID-19 vaccine must bring the original vaccination record card given to them with their first dose.

 If you have additional questions,